apollographql/apollo-ios/docs/source/api/Apollo/protocols/ApolloClientProtocol.md

 - Parameters:
   - query: The query to fetch.
   - cachePolicy: A cache policy that specifies when results should be fetched from the server or from the local cache.
+  - callbackQueue: A dispatch queue on which the result handler will be called.
+Should default to the main queue.
   - resultHandler: [optional] A closure that is called when query results are available or when an error occurs.
 - Returns: A query watcher object that can be used to control the watching behavior.